bbrashers/WPS-ghrsst-to-intermediate/README.md

 !da ------
  2020-06-10
- 'SST_MASK' replaced the 'LANDSEA';
+ The 'LANDSEA' was repalced with 'SST_MASK'.
- I need to move forward subroutine call reading analysed_sst and need create "mask_in" instead of reading it from ghrsss, because mur_sst   file has no mask field, only 'bad' grid-cells it has
+ I need to move forward call to read 'analysed_sst' and create "mask_in", instead of reading 'mask' from ghrsss, because mur_sst file   has no mask field, only the 'bad' grid-cells it has.
 !da--------